There are many different types of birds in Hawaii, but one type that stands out is the type of bird with red head.

 Are there northern cardinals in Hawaii?
 In 1929, these red birds were introduced in Hawaii and over the years have multiplied to great numbers.

-These small birds have very distinctive features.
+These small birds with red heads have very distinctive features.
 Male northern cardinals are brilliant red all over with a black mask, while females are a duller reddish brown and gray.
 They are about 8-9 inches in size with a wingspan of up to 12 inches.

 Both sexes have a noticeable crest and a long tail.